nutanix-cloud-native/opendocs/docs/capx/v0.5.x/experimental/autoscaler.md

 # Using Autoscaler in combination with CAPX

 !!! warning
-        The scenario and features described on this page are experimental and should not be deployed in production environments.
+        The scenario and features described on this page are experimental.
+It's important to note that they have not been fully validated.

 [Autoscaler](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/cloudprovider/clusterapi/README.md){target=_blank} can be used in combination with Cluster API to automatically add or remove machines in a cluster.